eschercloudai/baski/README.md

 placed.

 # TODO

 * Make this work for more than just Openstack so that it's more useful to the community around the Kubernetes Image Builder?
 * Remove dependency on GitHub Pages in the publish section - have this generate an artifact instead
-* Fail on CVE critical discovery and remove any uploaded image
+* Add metrics/telemetry to the process
 * Create all option to allow whole process?

 # License